AntoniaEkdahl/Whack-a-mole/README.md

 # WhackAMole
-In this game by tapping/whack a mole you get 1 point.
+In this game by whack a mole you get 1 point using HTML, CSS and JavaScript.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.3.